scottlandon8/scott-portfolio/final_project_LandonScott.md

 # This is the Page for my final project

 ## Outline
 What I want to show is that many of us do not get the proper exercise.
 The negative impact of not getting enough exercise.
 The benefits of exercising.
 Then a call to action of exercising more.
+This will probably be a bit tricky to get data on, but if I can I think I can create a compelling story for exercising more.

 Potential outline for story: Maybe exercise benefits in general > Where we are at currently in exercise statistics > Downsides of not exercising > Long-term benefits > Call to action

 ## Sketches
 From class story map
+[Story Map from class)(

 ## Data
 <a href="https://www.cdc.gov/nchs/data/nhsr/nhsr112.pdf">CDC National Health Statistics Report</a><br>